DariuszDepta/mt-test-examples/WASMD.md

 ## Retrieving the keys

-If you forget the names of your accounts and the addresses, you can retrieve them the following way (the node must be running):
+If you've forgotten the names of your accounts and the addresses, you can easily retrieve them (the node must be running):

 ```shell
 wasmd keys list --keyring-backend=test
 ```

+> the following output is fake, you will get something else

 _Output:_
 > ```text